JorgeAMS/QuickMenu/README.md

 # QuickMenu
-Hope it works at 1pm
+Hope it works at 1pm c':